Muzio Oddi

-Muzio or Mutio Oddi (15 December 1569, Urbino – 15 December 1639, Urbino) was an Italian mathematician and Gnomonist.
+Muzio or Mutio Oddi (15 December 1569 – 15 December 1639) was an Italian mathematician and Gnomonist.

 Biography

 He was born to Lisabetta Genga and Lattanzio Oddi.
 His initial training was in eloquence and philosophy, but he later trained under the painter Federico Barocci.
 He moved to Pesaro to work under Guidobaldo del Monte, one of the main disciples of Federico Commandino.
 He was hired to work in Spain and France as a military engineer, which required him also to help train in the use of artillery.
 He returned to the Duchy of Urbino to work as an engineer under the Duke Francesco Maria II della Rovere.

 In 1601, he was accused, perhaps unfairly, of being involved in a plot that also involved the Marchese Ippolito della Rovere; the plot aimed to depose the Duke Francesco Maria.
 In 1609, Muzio Oddi was released from prison, and exiled to Milan.

-In Milan, he won a competition to become professor of Mathematics.
+In Milan, he won a competition to become professor of mathematics.
 He published his works, prepared in prison, including De gli horologi solari nelle superficie piane (1614, dedicated to Count and Cardinal Teodoro Trivulzio, probably one of his patrons), and a treatise entitled Dello squadro (1625) regarding surveyor's quadrants.

 In 1625, Oddi replaced his brother, Matteo, as chief fortifications engineer to the Republic of Lucca.
 In 1626, he helped design new city walls and was rewarded with a commemorative medal.
 In 1631, he became architect for the Sanctuary of the Holy House of Loreto, and in 1633 publishes his book on the proportional or military compass, In 1636, he moves to Lucca to work as a military engineer.
 Late in life, he returned to Urbino as a professor of mathematics.
 In 1638, he publishes a second book on sundials, De gli horologi solari, also composed while in prison.
 He was reappointed Gonfaloniere in Urbino.
 A few letters to Christopher Clavius and others exist.
-He returned to Urbino in 1637.